jasonflorentino/olla/README.md

 # Deploying

 > [!Note]
 > This is geared towards the intel mac that runs ollama in my local network.
 The chat app is a single-page React app that we'll serve as a static build from the same domain as the ollama server.
-We'll use nginx to handle either serving the build files or forwarding requests to ollama.
+We'll use nginx to handle either serving the build files for the chat client or forwarding requests to ollama.

 ## One time setup

-- Create a local DNS record for the machine.
+- Create a local DNS record for the server machine.
   - Set the domain name you use as the SERVER_NAME value in `.env`.

+On the server machine:
 - Install ollama.
   - This setup expects it be at `/usr/local/bin/ollama`
 - Install and run nginx.